Thomas C. Sand

 - Selected for inclusion as an Oregon Super Lawyer, 2006-present

-- Recognized as a “Leader in Their Field” in Chambers USA for General Litigation
+- Recognized as a “Leader in Their Field” by Chambers USA for Litigation: General Commercial—Oregon

 - Member, American Board of Trial Advocates